fransan6/recipe-book/README.md

-Collected recipes that are easier for me to print out than directly from the webpage
+Collected recipes that are easy for me to view, in an easily-accessed location and much better for me to print out than directly from the webpage.

+For personal use only.